Password Hygiene

 Why?
 Password "crackers" (hackers who figure out passwords) already know these tricks.
 Part of their strategy is to make slight alterations to known passwords just like you might do.
 And they are pretty dang smart about it, too.

 Why?
-In the age of social media, lack of privacy, and data breaches, it's not that hard to figure out these kinds of passwords.
+In the age of social media with its lack of privacy, and data breaches, it's not that hard to figure out these kinds of passwords.

 Why?
 Password crackers have dictionaries of very nearly every password that has ever been stolen in a data breach.
 If someone else used the same famous person or quote as a password that you used, then finding that password becomes far, far easier.
 Best to use passwords that are only meaningful to you -- but again, not names or birth dates.